anicholakos/complete_fxos_tutorial/source/episode09.rst

 * Music
 * Pictures

-The first storage area i.e. apps is available for Certified applications only.
+The first storage area i.e. apps is available for certified applications only.
 This area is used by applications to read/write their data.
 We shall not attempt to do anything with that in this episode.